Salman-Bashar/smartbook-backend/README.md

-# Sanity Starter Template

-This is a template repository to kick start sanity based projects.
+# SmartBook Backend

-> This template is mainly created to work with NextJS frontends but can be made to work with any frontend with slight adjustments.
+This is the backend repository for SmartBook.
+This is mainly created to work with NextJS front-ends but can be made to work with any frontend with slight adjustments.

-> This template will receive periodic updates in between projects as we learn better ways to handle sanity.

-This template assumes you are an experienced sanity dev.
+This codebase assumes you are an experienced sanity dev.
 Otherwise please go through the [sanity docs](https://www.sanity.io/docs) to learn how it works.

-> Please do not expect existing sanity projects to match the template.

 ## Studio Structure